honeytrap/honeytrap-docs/docs/concepts/framework/architecture.md

 ---

 {% capture overview %}
-This page gives a basic overview of the Honeytrap Architecture.
+This page gives a basic overview of the HoneyTrap Architecture.
 {% endcapture %}

-The following picture gives an overview of the Honeytrap framework.
+The following picture gives an overview of the HoneyTrap framework.

 <img src="/images/architecture/overview.png">